Daniel J. Frey

 The old are dying in higher numbers.

-Black and brown people are dying higher numbers.
+Black and brown people are dying at higher numbers.

-We pretend that there was a safety net, but when that net was called upon, it wasn’t there.
+We pretended that there was a safety net, but when that net was called upon, it wasn't there.

 Who is to blame?